 PRACTICE YOUR ENGLISH

+We are pretty sure that one of the main reasons for your journey to Australia is your English.
 While we recommend you enrol in an English course, our next best advice to improve your English as much as possible is to avoid hanging around students from your own country.
-Your English will improve way faster and you’ll also get to know other cultures and make friends from around the world.
+Your English will improve way faster, and you’ll also get to know other cultures and make friends from around the world.